sharkweekthings/plastek_3/README.md

 ##
 ## Known Issues

- - Sometimes the starting town is waterlogged. just make a new seed and it should fix it.
+ - Sometimes you wil start under the Sky Village instead of in it.
+That's okay, the village isn't necessary to progression.

  - Battle Towers spawn too close to some villages (reported to ba_bt devs // waiting on fix)